teja318/Billing-App/README.md

 ## Packages

-Axios, react-redux, redux, redux-thunk, react-router-dom, swal, material-ui, validator
+Axios, react-redux, redux, redux-thunk, react-router-dom, sweetalert, material-ui, validator

-### `npm start`

-Runs the app in the development mode.\

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**